Can My Personal Health Records Be Leaked Like A Celebrity? | Patient Resources | MedicalRecords.com

-Breaches to Personal Health Records
+Breaches to Electronic Health Records

-A 2008 state report found that over 120 employees of the UCLA medical Center in Los Angeles had viewed the medical records of celebrities without authorization between 2004 and 2006.
+A 2008 state report found that over 120 employees of the UCLA medical Center in Los Angeles had viewed the electronic health records of celebrities without authorization between 2004 and 2006.
 The crackdown during that time led to numerous warnings, employment terminations, and hefty fines.
-In 2009, Kaiser Permanente’s Bellflower hospital was fined $437,500 for breaches to the personal health records of Nadya Suleman, a mother of octuplets.
+In 2011, the UCLA Health System agreed to pay $865,500 as part of a settlement with federal regulators after two celebrity patients alleged hospital employees broke the law and reviewed their medical records without authorization.

 Everyone in the medical field is required to have to be informed of HIPAA privacy requirements, and many companies have additional rules in place to protect patient privacy.
 However, the temptation of learning about a celebrity’s personal health record is in many cases too hard to resist.
 Non-celebrities can feel more assured of medical record confidentiality.

-Electronic Patient Records Might Help
+Electronic Health Records Might Actually Help Celebrities (and you)

 “Medical privacy is a fundamental right,” Kathleen Billingsley of the California department of Public Health told the Los Angeles Times.
 “Every Californian treated at a hospital should not have to worry about who is viewing their medical information.”